hassantafreshi/easy-form-builder/readme.txt

 - Add custom email template for form notification emails for **free**

+- Multiple Select (Multi Selection Dropdown list) field used for select multiple option in a field for **free**

 **Responsive Forms, SEO FRIENDLY AND OPTIMIZED FOR SPEED** Easy Form Builder forms are mobile-friendly.
 We also optimized every query on the front-end and the back-end to ensure maximum speed, Easy Form Builder is the best user-friendly and user-experience WordPress contact form plugins.